Before your return to work transition begins, do this first

 Pay close to attention to this one factor

-With regard to emotion, it’s critical to check in with employees to assess levels of fear.
+With regard to emotion, it’s really critical to assess the level of fear among that’s out there.
+You need to make sure you’re checking in with employees and measure that fear factor.
 We’ve heard from other organizational leaders who have already transitioned their workforce that this can be the risk that bites you.

 If employees are fearful of contracting COVID, the way they perceive the workplace is going to be different than others.
 There’s a very good chance this will create drama throughout your organization.
 But if you can get out ahead of that, you can really save yourself a headache and also be more productive when you’re making this transition.

-Lastly, this is the new reality not the new normal
+Lastly, this the new reality not the new normal

 First and foremost, consider this time – and the transition back to work – as the “new reality” rather than “getting back to normal.”
 Employees will be wearing masks and practicing social distancing.
 Meetings and collaboration will have to happen differently.
 Employees may worry that any false step could lead to really dark consequences.
 That’s not the new normal.
 It’s the new reality.